Jouzer/Pathfinding_demo/README.md

 Status at beginning; I only heard of SDL today, it sounds more interesting to me personally than doing something with an engine such as Unity or Unreal.
 I have created multiple ASCII grid based games/protos, and one of them had self-made "AI" the enemies trying to chase you, so the challenge is not totally foreign either

-Project active working time from design to completion 7½h.
-Demo is working, not polished.
+Project active working time from design to working 7½h.
 No prior experience working with A-star or SDL2.

 Instructions for installing SDL2 libraries in Visual Studio 2022 https://www.youtube.com/watch?v=7nkKVyt0DsY </br>
 A-star pathfinding algorithm code was readily available at https://www.geeksforgeeks.org/a-search-algorithm/ , necessary changes were mostly about returning an object instead of printing the route </br>